 You study advanced, medically important topics including cancer biology and immunology.

-You develop essential lab skills in gene manipulation, cloning and microscopy.
+You develop essential lab skills in gene manipulation and analysis, and in-demand bioinformatics skills.

 Study abroad